moshabbir-dotcom/project_portfolio_3_munchiies_hot_corner/README.md

 ## Bugs-
 * The app was crashing on running the run.py file and and although the syntax was correct I realised i had made a mistake when defining the new order total list that would be generated as part of the function in that i had used the WRONG parentheses.
+* After deployment using the auto deplyment function on heroku when testing the app the spacing on interface text was offline.
+As a result the deployment was moved to manual for 2 reasons; 1 in order to rectify the syntax and be happy before the next deployment to Heroku and 2; In order to ensure that only the final submitted version would be on heroku.

 ### DEPLOYMENT-
 The project was deployed in 2 stages, the first of which being on Heroku and the second being on Github pages and this is detailed below: